microwalk-project/Microwalk/docs/config.md

   Amount of concurrent trace threads.
 This is only applied when the selected preprocessor module supports parallelism.

   Default: 1

+### Module: `load`

+Loads existing preprocessed traces from a given directory.
+This module tries to compute the trace file names from test case IDs, and makes the following assumptions:
+- The testcases are loaded using the `load` module;
+- The preprocessed trace files have not been renamed, i.e. their names follow the `t<ID>.trace.preprocessed` format.

+Raw traces are ignored, thus it is recommended to use the `passthrough` module for the trace stage.

+Options:
+- `input-directory`<br>
+  Input directory containing preprocessed trace files.

 ### Module: `pin`